CEI-lab/ece3400-2018/docs/Grading/Lab_score.md

 * 2 points: Correct FFT analysis for IR
 * 2 points: Working amplifier (or active filter) circuit for IR
 * 2 points: Distinguish a 12kHz IR signal from an IR signal at 7kHz and 17kHz
-* 3 points: Nicely merged code
+* 3 points: Demonstration of a single system with nicely merged code that can do both IR and audio

 In Lab 3 Radio Communication and Map Drawing, the first 15 points are scored by: